AngelinaNSS/AngelinaNSS/README.md

 Lastly I used the "at" command to Schedule the reminder and to schedule the script to run at a specific time:

 I had to manually install the command "at" on to my ubuntu using: "sudo apt-get install at" on my Terminal.
 This command  allows you to schedule a one-time job to be executed at a specific time in the future.
 In case, I wanted to schedule my vitamin reminder script to run at a specific time.
-(15:30🕞)

 <img width="477" alt="Screenshot 2024-02-02 at 18 51 44" src="https://github.com/AngelinaNSS/AngelinaNSS/assets/148863357/6a5d58cf-86a1-4369-97f6-d1fc151a74e8">

-The Time I set it to was 15:30 every day!
+The Time I set it to was 15:30🕞 every day!

 I did encounter several problems along the way.
 Many times when i tried to execute a certain command, I had recieved alot of "Syntax Error" while trying to run the script.
 So I had to go back many times and check any mistakes I have made.
 I had to check for Errors in the message, and review the script.

+Cost-Benefit-Analysis:

+My Automation project took me about two weeks to create.
+However, it took me several weeks trying to brainstorm what to automate.
+I came up with different ideas, but none seemed worth investing time into.
+Until I came up with this project, that will benefit me at the moment, and will also benefit me in the future.
+I consider myself to be a busy person, and I am often very forgetful of tasks i need to fulfill unless I am reminded or write them down.
+Now with the success of my project I am no longer forgetful to take my much needed vitamins during the cold winter months.
+And with learning how to automate this project, I can create new automations in the future to benefit me.

+I beleive that my automation project is economically beneficial because it is important to get a balance source of vitamins and minerals for overall health.
+If people are regularly taking their nutrients, it can improve their health, and with a healthy individual that can lead to increased productivity.
+If employees or individuals maintain better health by taking their vitamins regularly, they may experience fewer sick days and higher energy levels.
+This can contribute to better performance at work or in daily activities.
+Another example includes "Reduced Healthcare Costs": By promoting preventive health measures, like vitamin intake, there may be a reduction in healthcare costs associated with treating illnesses or conditions that could have been prevented with lifestyle.
+Healthier individuals might require fewer medical interventions and medications, saving them the cost.

 # The Future of Medicine and Nutrition with technological advancements